 Ending the Native vs Cross Platform Debate

-It’s 2018, and arguably the biggest fight after “iOS vs Android” is “Native vs Cross platform app development” in mobile application development.
-Many big organisations like Google, Facebook, Airbnb, Skype have already built their applications on a hybrid platform such as React Native, and Xamarin.
+It’s 2021, and arguably the biggest fight after “iOS vs Android” is “Native vs Cross platform app development” in mobile application development.
+Many big organizations like Google, Facebook, Airbnb, Skype have already built their applications on a hybrid platform such as React Native and Xamarin.

 Cross platform solutions are either oversold or an under sold in most cases and many developers and entrepreneurs even fail to make informed decision.
 So, here’s our take on the Native vs Cross-platform debate.
 But before diving deep into the nuts and bolts and figure out which kind of development is suitable for what use-case, let’s look at some points which we are going to cover here:

 Native apps vs Cross-platform apps : How do they differ

 What is Native application development?

 Native Application development involves developing an application which is specific to one platform (either iOS, Android, or Windows) so that the application can take full advantage of all the device features such as a camera, accelerometer, compass, GPS, contacts list and so on.
 Native apps are installed through the application store (such as Google play for Android and Apple’s app store for iOS).